 Professor Receives National Science Foundation grant

-Dr. Nathaniel Tagg, assistant professor of Physics and Astronomy, received a $113,000 grant from the National Science Foundation for his project, "RUI: Neutrino Experiments with the NuMI Beam."
+Dr. Nathaniel Tagg, associate professor of Physics, received a $113,000 renewal grant from the National Science Foundation for his project, "RUI: Neutrino Experiments with the NuMI Beam."
 Dr. Tagg and two undergraduate student researchers will study neutrino interactions and oscillations with the NuMI beam at Fermilab, Illinois, using the MINOS and MINERVA experiments.
 These experiments are large collaborations of over 100 scientists devoted to the study of fundamental particle properties.

 Science for the 21st Century grant